lukegtc/Cellular_RW/blogpost.md

 ### Random Walk on cell complexes

 The initialization is done by considering the nearby nodes, we extend upon this idea by including different walking directions, which allow for a more complete representation of the underlying graph structure.
 We define three additional types of random walk on top of the traditional one (Dwivedi et al., 2022).
-Figure 3 provides a visual representation of this process.
+The figures below provide a visual representation of this process.
 <p align="center">
 <img src="pictures/low_adj.png" style="margin:0" alt>